Last Updated: June 22, 2021

-7. Cloud adoption statistics reveal that by 2020 a staggering 83% of the company workload will be stored on the cloud.
+7. Cloud adoption statistics reveal that in 2020 a staggering 83% of the companies’ workload was stored on the cloud.

-A notable detail here is that a growing number of companies will be moving from private to public cloud.
-This attests to the claims that even though the public model gives you less control, you can still enjoy optimum security and ease-of-access.
+A notable detail here is that a growing number of companies will be moving from private to a public cloud.
+This attests to the claims that even though the public model gives you less control, you can still enjoy optimum security and ease of access.

-8. According to IDC, the three sectors that plan to spend most on cloud computing services are manufacturing ($19.7 billion), professional services ($18.1 billion), and banking ($16.7 billion).
+8. The three sectors that plan to spend the most on cloud computing services are manufacturing ($19.7 billion), professional services ($18.1 billion), and banking ($16.7 billion).